ihyunnam/ihyunnam.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a Master's student in Computer Science at Stanford University.
-I am intersted in building secure systems with cryptography that has real-life applications.
+I am broadly interested in building practical secure systems with cryptography.

 I am very fortunate to be advised by professors [Dan Boneh](https://crypto.stanford.edu/~dabo/), [David Mazieres](https://www.scs.stanford.edu/~dm/), and [John Mitchell](https://theory.stanford.edu/people/jcm/).
 I received my B.S. with [Honors](/files/honors.pdf) in Computer Science on the Systems track and B.S. in Mathematics from Stanford University in June 2024.